vcerqueira/metaforecast/README.md

 ## Examples

-Check out the `notebooks` folder (currently under construction) for example usage and tutorials.
+Check out the `notebooks` folder for example usage and tutorials.